 Dashboard warning lights, do you know what it means when they illuminate?
 Car manufacturers use warning light icons to describe what system is being used or what system has a malfunction.
 Just because a dashboard warning light is illuminated doesn't mean there is a problem in that system, sometimes it's part of a routine check.

 All of the warning light should illuminate when the ignition key is first turned on, this is called a bulb check, if there is a problem with any of the lights, another system will alert you that there is a bulb problem in the instrument panel.

 The best resource for this information would be in the owners manual, but because your here, you probably don't have one and that's why I created this totally awesome dashboard warning light map, so you could easily identify what all these crazy lights mean.

-I really don't know how the manufactures come up with these icons because some of the icons are blatantly horrible resemblances of the actual system, but I'm not on the board of directors so I don't have much say in the matter, I'm here to just help you decipher which lights do what and why.
+I really don't know how the manufactures come up with these icons because some of the icons are a blatantly horrible resemblances of the actual system, but I'm not on the board of directors so I don't have much say in the matter, I'm just here to help you decipher which lights do what and why.